 19922-82-8 Usage

-2-Bromo-1-(4-nitrophenyl)ethanol, also known as 4-Bromo-2-hydroxy-1-nitrophenylethane, is a chemical compound with the molecular formula C8H8BrNO3.
-It is a white to off-white crystalline powder and is commonly used in organic synthesis and pharmaceutical research.
-This chemical is known for its antimicrobial and antifungal properties, making it a valuable ingredient in the production of pharmaceuticals and personal care products.
-Additionally, 2-Bromo-1-(4-nitrophenyl)ethanol has been found to have potential as a corrosion inhibitor in metal surface treatments.
-However, it is important to handle this chemical with care, as it can be harmful if swallowed, inhaled or comes into contact with the skin.
+2-Bromo-1-(4-nitrophenyl)ethanol, also known as 4-Bromo-2-hydroxy-1-nitrophenylethane, is a chemical compound characterized by the molecular formula C8H8BrNO3.
+It presents as a white to off-white crystalline powder, widely recognized for its applications in organic synthesis and pharmaceutical research.
+2-bromo-1-(4-nitrophenyl)ethanol is endowed with antimicrobial and antifungal properties, which render it a beneficial component in the formulation of pharmaceuticals and personal care products.
+Moreover, 2-Bromo-1-(4-nitrophenyl)ethanol has demonstrated its potential as a corrosion inhibitor in metal surface treatments, although it requires careful handling due to its harmful effects if ingested, inhaled, or contacted with the skin.

 Check Digit Verification of cas no